borisreitman/webutil/README.md

 ##### symmetric_encrypt(key, nonce, string)

-Encrypts a string with AES-256 GCM encryption, using the provided `nonce` as initialization vection (the `iv` parameter).
+Encrypts a string with AES-256 GCM encryption, using the provided `nonce` as initialization vector (the `iv` parameter).
 The key must be AES-256 GCM CryptoKey object.
 Returns a Promise.

 ##### symmetric_decrypt(key, nonce, byte_array)

 Like above, but decrypts and returns a string.
-Use only if you expect that the plaintext is a string, and not a raw binary data.
+Use only if you expect that the plaintext is a string, rather than raw binary data.

 ##### symmetric_encrypt_byte_array(key, nonce, byte_array)